e-gov/GOVSSO/TechnicalSpecification.md

 The `state` security code is used to combat falsification of the redirect request following the authentication request.
 The client application must perform the following steps:

 1. Generate a nonce word, for example of the length of 16 characters: `XoD2LIie4KZRgmyc` (referred to as `R`).
 2. Calculate from the `R` nonce word the `H = hash(R)` hash, for example by using the SHA256 hash algorithm and by converting the result to the Base64 format: `vCg0HahTdjiYZsI+yxsuhm/0BJNDgvVkT6BAFNU394A=`.
+Length of `state` parameter must be minimally 8 characters.
 3. Directly before sending the authentication request set a cookie to client service domain, for example:
    `Set-Cookie CLIENTSERVICE=XoD2LIie4KZRgmyc; HttpOnly`,
    where `CLIENTSERVICE` is a freely selected cookie name.
 The HttpOnly attribute must be applied to the cookie.